Modern YEAR SEVEN

 –“Mercy” by Dan Abnett/Andy Lanning/Colin MacNeil (Batman: Legends of the Dark Knight #37) September 1992

 Batman busts Jimmy Gluck and sees Mercy Stone fighting against the Cossack in an MMA pit fight being broadcast on closed-circuit TV.
 Batman rushes to the fight to witness the Cossack pummeling Mercy.
 Interjecting himself into the bout, Batman gets beaten as well.
 Mocking the Dark Knight, the Cossack murders Mercy.
 Angered, Batman hulks-up and defeats his opponent.
+Later, Batman receives a posthumous message from Mercy, saying that she had only continued fighting in the hopes of winning money to give to the family of the person she killed.
+Batman follows through with Mercy’s final wish and gives the winner’s purse to the bereaved family.

 –FLASHBACK: From Batman: Absolution.
 The anti-corporate activist group known the Children of Maya blow up a Wayne Enterprises building, killing hundreds.
 The primary perpetrator of the bombing, Jennifer Blake, goes into hiding.
 The Dark Knight shakes down some of Blake’s accomplices, but Blake eludes Batman’s capture.
 The Caped Crusader vows to apprehend her some day.